polo7261/bios-extraction-guide/Dell/README.md

 Fire up the modGRUBShell.efi with Clover UEFI shell:

-- from Clover fire up UEFI shell and navigate the FS (with cd and ls basic UNIX navigation commands) and find the EFI partition where it's located modGRUBShell.efi.
 - from OpenCore start the boot entry `modGRUBShell.efi` (by adding it to config.plist)

 **Example**

-`FS0:\EFI\EFI\CLOVER\tools\modGRUBShell.efi` starts the modGRUBShell.efi which is inside `FS0:\`.

 After starting the modGRUBShell.efi write firstly `setup_var 0xXYZ` to check the default value of the found offset.
 If it's `0x1` then you can proceed with the next command: